-Optional Feature Article Examples:
+- Optional Feature Article Examples:

-- Faith, Truth and Love: How the Death of Ohio State Wrestling Coach Tom Ryan's Son Shaped His Life (4 pages) - 'Are you alone now' After raid, immigrant families are separated in the American heartland The Washington Post (18 pages) - Video games the addiction Games The Guardian (8 pages) - Two of the world's best free divers went to the limit-one came back Vault (22 pages) - What Bullets Do to Bodies Highline (36 pages)
+- Faith, Truth and Love: How the Death of Ohio State Wrestling Coach Tom Ryan's Son Shaped His Life Links to an external site.(4 pages)

+- 'Are you alone now ' After raid, immigrant families are separated in the American heartland Links to an external site.- The Washington Post (18 pages)

+- Two of the world's best free divers went to the limit-one came back Links to an external site.- Vault (22 pages)

+- What Bullets Do to Bodies Links to an external site.- Highline (36 pages)

+- Watch course videos (before class Tuesday)

 - Features (7:02)

 - Writing Feature Articles (1:18)

-- Profiles (5:54)
+- The Art of the Profile with David Remnick of 'The New Yorker' (4:08)

-Assessment (due Wednesday)
+- Assessment (due before class Tuesday)

+- News & AP Style Challenge No. 6

-Practice and Application (Wednesday)
+- Practice and Application (Tuesday)

-- How to write features
+- Working on feature techniques

-- Practice and Application (Friday)
+- Practice and Application (Thursday)

 - In-Class Activity: Writing the Nut

 - Here's everything you need to do and remember AFTER the class.

 - At-Home Assignment: Feature article draft